KaranJagtiani/Student-Software-Management-System-Using-MEAN-Stack-Python/README.md

 ![](images/register.jpg)

 ### 5) Users Information Page
-Here the admin can view information of both students and teachers, can also delete their accounts.
+Here, the admin can view information and delete accounts of both students and teachers.

 ![](images/admin.jpg)

 ### 6) Students Information Page
+The teacher can see the students who are online and currently using the software being tracked.
 ![](images/users.jpg)

 ## Types of Users